Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Appendix

 We use the following prompt where the ellipsis is replaced with the list of natural language relation classes (e.g., relation classes with underscores removed and spaces inserted) used in each dataset:

 \begin{blockquotec} Verbalize the following relation classes in the form ``subj [verbalized relation] obj": [\ldots]. \end{blockquotec}

 A special case arose for the DDI13 dataset where each relation instance describes a relation between two drugs.
-Thus, we made modifications to the prompt and included instructions about mentioning two drug entities:
+We referenced the verbalized hypotheses proposed by \citet{nbr} and included instructions about describing two drug entities:

 \begin{blockquotec} Verbalize the following relation classes using the form "[verbalized relation] two drugs is described": [\ldots]. \end{blockquotec}

 Table \ref{tab:hypo_templates} contains the generated hypothesis templates for each dataset.